Vyral/base-template/_posts/2018-09-25-why-nows-a-great-time-for-buyers-and-sellers-in-monterey-county.md

 {% include pullquote.html %}

 When looking at real estate statistics, however, it’s important to remember that they are neighborhood-specific.
 Even though we just mentioned how consistent Monterey County is, your local neighborhood might look different than the other surrounding neighborhoods.

+If you'd like to learn more about our local market, don't hesitate to call or email me for more information.
+I look forward to speaking with you.